matplotlib/matplotlib/doc/devel/coding_guide.rst

   :file:`MANIFEST.in`.
 This file determines what goes into the source distribution of the mpl build.

-* Keep the maintenance branches and trunk in sync where it makes sense.
+* Keep the maintenance branches and master in sync where it makes sense.

 Style guide
 ===========